rust-lang/const-eval/promotion.md

 ## "enclosing scope" rule

-Notice that some code involving `&` *looks* like it relies on lifetime extension but actually does not:
+Notice that some code involving `&` *looks* like it relies on promotion / lifetime extension but actually does not:

 ```rust
 const EMPTY_BYTES: &Vec<u8> = &Vec::new(); // Ok without lifetime extension